forestgrape/coronavirus/controlling.md

 [Airborne transmission](./transmission.md#recap-airborne-transmission) - both droplets (reek of alcohol like spread) and aerosol/dry particulates (smoke-like) - can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

 ### Large Buildings
-Large residential block and office buildings special care needs to be taken, since they play a relevant role in the spread of Covid ([Living Conditions](./spread_analyses.md#living-conditions) in the chapter [Spread Analyses](./spread_analyses.md)).
+Large residential block and office buildings special care needs to be taken, since the transmission risk is increased:
+* Epidemiological evidence: [Living Conditions](./spread_analyses.md#living-conditions) in the chapter [Spread Analyses](./spread_analyses.md)
+* Biological evidence: viruses can survive quite long at lower air temperatures without sunlight such as stairwells (chapter [Virion Viability](./virion_viability.md)).

+Suggested precaution measures:
 * Good filtration masks should be used in shared stairwells.
 * The stairwell should be ventilated regularly.
 * Flats/offices should be ventilated before opening the door to the stairwell, especially if sick.
+* Easy access to Covid-19 tests.

 ### Covid-19 Cases and Quarantine